 Initial Assessment of an amputee client includes a full investigation of their medical and prosthetic history, as well as the identification of their desired rehabilitation goals.
 A physical examination of the client's affected limb reveals any conditions, which may have to be accommodated within the prosthesis such as scar tissue, painful areas or joint motion impairment.
 Geoffrey will discuss the physical and mechanical possibilities and limitations of various prosthetic designs with the client and with the referring physician.
 Drawing on the client's input, Geoffrey will suggest a prosthetic design that will as closely as possible satisfy the client's functional, comfort and cosmetic needs.
-Finally, Geoffrey and Kirsten will help the client arrange financing terms or complete applications to funding agencies for the prescribed prosthesis.
+Finally, Geoffrey will help the client arrange financing terms or complete applications to funding agencies for the prescribed prosthesis.

 Custom Prosthetic Services is registered with all medical paying agencies in the Province of British Columbia and many additional paying agencies across Canada, and we strive to deliver the most cost-effective and beneficial devices for all of our clients.

 Measurement for the prescribed prosthesis involves the application of a carefully molded plaster cast or other imaging of the amputated limb.
 Detailed dimensional measurements of the limb and the identification of painful or sensitive areas of concern accompany this procedure.